EnglishB. Malaysia

 The National Council of Digital Economy and Fourth Industrial Revolution (MED4IR) chaired by the Prime Minister endorsed the establishment of the Digital Investment Office (DIO) which is entrusted to charge towards facilitating digital investments in Malaysia.
 The role of DIO is consistent with MyDIGITAL and the National Investment Aspirations, guided by the essence of the Shared Prosperity Vision (SPV) 2030.

-The DIO is a fully-digital collaborative platform between MIDA and the Malaysia Digital Economy Corporation (MDEC) to coordinate and facilitate all digital investments.
-The objective of this endeavour is not only to create awareness on digital investments in the country but to also strengthen the coordination among all Investment Promotion Agencies (IPAs) in promoting and attracting new investments in this fast-evolution segment.
+The DIO is a fully digital collaborative platform between MIDA, and the Malaysia Digital Economy Corporation (MDEC) designed to coordinate and facilitate digital investments.
+This initiative aims to enhance awareness of digital investment in the country and improve coordination among Investment Promotion Agencies (IPAs) to attract and promote new investments in this fast-evolving segment.

 For further enquiries, please click here.